HSanny/Courses/README.md

     - [DONE] clients initialize with knowledge only one server
     - [DONE] breakConnection and restoreConnection updates above data structure

 7. implement update propagation:
     - [DONE] anti-entropy routine (see pseudo-code at FUP Figure 2 or 3.)

     - how to trigger anti-entropy routine in practice?
 Paper says that the trigger is chosen at random.
 Also there is a logical reconcilation ring solution.
 It seems that the latter is more appropriate.
+    - See FUP 5.3: We use a combination of periodic reconciliation and system triggered
+        reconciliation:
+           On new server connection, do anti-entropy.
+           Also, periodically do anti-entropy with a different server.

 8. implement stabilization process: see FUP 3.1
     - stabilize the system
     - trigger anti-entropy algorithm
     - evaluate if system is stable
     - resend ack to master if stable
+    -   Send stable request to every server
+        Server tests anti-entropy with every connected replica Server responds 'stable' if no new updates occur Otherwise, it responds 'unstable'
+        When Master receives 'unstable', it waits a small amount of time and resends stable request
+        When Master receives all 'stable', system is stable In case Master sends a command to Client before stabilize, Master executes a small wait before the first round

 9. implement creation protocol: see paper FUP 4.3
     - when node enters the system, should be brought up to date, maybe talk to every existing servers and anti-entropy with them
     - [DONE] initialize accept-stamp
     - [DONE] initialize local logs
     - [DONE] initialize version vector (use counter by util function)
     - [DONE] notify existing server to add a count in version vector

 10. implement retirement protocol: see paper FUP 4.3
     -

-11. implement conflict resolution: see the test
+11. implement conflict resolution: see the test and project specification
-    - we need a global timestamp to resolve the conflict
-    -

 Problems